Brachistochrone-ruled timelike surfaces in Newtonian and relativistic spacetimes: Relativistic framework in stationary spacetimes

 Motivated by Proposition~\ref{prop:Finsler-reduction}, we adopt the following terminology.

-\begin{definition}[Relativistic brachistochrone] Let $(M,g)$ be a stationary spacetime and $F$ the associated Finsler function on $N$ as in Proposition~\ref{prop:Finsler-reduction}.
+\begin{definition} Let $(M,g)$ be a stationary spacetime and $L$ the associated reduced spatial Lagrangian on $N$ as in Proposition~\ref{prop:Finsler-reduction}.
 Let $p,q\in M$ be two events whose spatial projections $x_p,x_q\in N$ lie in the same connected component of $N$.
-A future-directed timelike curve $\gamma$ from $p$ to $q$, $\gamma\in\mathcal{C}$, is called a \emph{relativistic brachistochrone} between $p$ and $q$ (relative to the stationary observers $K$ and the chosen normalization) if $\gamma$ is a critical point of the arrival-time functional $\Delta t$; equivalently, if its spatial projection $\sigma=\pi\circ\gamma$ is a geodesic of the Finsler metric $F$ connecting $x_p$ to $x_q$ and minimizing the functional~\eqref{eq:brachistochrone_functional} among admissible competitors. \end{definition}
+A future-directed timelike curve $\gamma$ from $p$ to $q$, $\gamma\in\mathcal{C}$, is called a relativistic brachistochrone between $p$ and $q$ relative to the stationary observers $K$ and the chosen normalization if $\gamma$ is a critical point of the arrival-time functional $\Delta t$; equivalently, if its spatial projection $\sigma=\pi\circ\gamma$ is a critical curve of

+with fixed endpoints $x_p,x_q$.
+In cases where $L$ admits a homogeneous representation, this is equivalently a geodesic condition for the corresponding Finsler/Jacobi metric. \end{definition}